Mr-TarunD/AeroMonitor/README.md

-# AeroMonitor: IoT Air Quality & Environmental Monitoring System
+# AeroMonitor: IoT Air Quality & Monitoring System

 AeroMonitor is a comprehensive IoT project that uses an Arduino Mega to monitor a wide range of environmental data.
 It collects data from 8 different sensors, displays the status locally on an LCD, triggers a local buzzer for alarms, and uploads all data to the ThingSpeak cloud for remote monitoring.